OLIMEX/iCE40HX1K-EVB/programmer/olimexino-32u4 firmware/README.md

 In order to use it as a programmer for FPGA you have to press RST without BUT

-If you have trouble with iceprog.ino, then use iceprog_orig.ino.
+If you have trouble with iceprog.ino, then use iceprog_orig.ino (it simpler sketch with no button functionality and no forwarding implemented).

 ### Using PlatformIO ###